 During a recent expedition, three intrepid adventurers were left stranded in the middle of the desert with only a crate full of apples.

-During the night, Alan woke up and decided to hide his share of the apples and hid a third, then promptly fell asleep again.
+During the night, Alex woke up and decided to hide some of the apples and hid a third, then promptly fell asleep again.

-Brian woke up shortly after and also decided to hide a third of the remaining apples and he also dozed back to sleep.
+Blake woke up shortly after and also decided to hide a third of the remaining apples and then also dozed back to sleep.

-Finally, Charles woke up and seeing the others were asleep, took a third of what was left.
+Finally, Charlie woke up and seeing the others were asleep, took a third of what was left.

-Hint: How many apples were left after Charles had taken some?
+How many apples were left after Charlie had taken some?

 To work these numbers out, we start at the end and work backwards.

-At the end there were 16 apples each, therefore there were 48 apples.
+At the end there were 16 apples each, therefore there were 48 apples in total.

-Charles removed 1÷3 leaving 48, so there must have been 72 apples before he did this.
+Charlie removed one third leaving 48, so there must have been 72 apples before.

-Brian removed 1÷3 leaving 72, so there must have been 108 apples before he did this.
+Blake removed one third leaving 72, so there must have been 108 apples before.

-Alan removed 1÷3 leaving 108, so there must have been 162 apples before he did this.
-QED.
+Alex removed one third leaving 108, so there must have been 162 apples before.